 As of December 2017, we’re way beyond 100000 downloads, and more than a thousand Freeware and Shareware website pages are publishing our small applications, worldwide.

 And that’s what Early Movers are about.

-The very first person in the world who understood what we are doing here, and, nevertheless, ordered a piloting consultation, is Norbert Grote.
-A Carpenter.
+The very first person in the world who understood what we are doing here, and then ordered a piloting consultation, is Norbert Grote. a Carpenter.

 For everyone else out there, Photovoltaic System will be available as a paid Windows 10 Store App from 2016.10.30.

 We think our product is crap really, at the moment, considering how wonderful it’s gonna be.
 It’s unfinished.
 However, it’s also good enough: it works.
 And I have decided to sell it, yesterday.
 Just compiled it and uploaded the Appx package to the Microsoft Store.

 So whatever happens, there should always be a 99 ct App, or even, a free dynamic application that will allow you to hunt for Promo Codes and activate the all of it.
 For the poor, who got no money, but are willing to take the effort.
 Just hope it was the right decision.
 So now you see how life starts feeling once you took yourself the time and started to learn a brand new programming language.

 For Apps that can be developed and deployed to the official Windows 10 App Store on day one.